 A land of diversity and contrasts, Namibia lies on the West Coast of Southern Africa.
 Double the size of Germany and boasting the second lowest population density on the globe, the landscape is comprised of vast and often inaccessible desert, often alien-like terrain and an extraordinary abundance of wildlife.
 Visitors to Namibia will soon come to understand the true meaning of escapism whilst enjoying this otherworldly slice of Africa.

 Self-driving is encouraged in this magnificent country, and with so many natural wonders scattered within its borders – it isn’t hard to imagine why.
-Be sure to give yourself enough time to stop and explore all that Namibia has to offer.
+Be sure to give yourself enough time to stop and explore the culture, its cuisine and all that Namibia has to offer.
 If time is limited but budget permits, visitors can opt to connect far-flung destinations by swift and convenient charter flights.

 - This is a destination for the adventure seekers and nature lovers

-- Ultimately a self-drive destination but can be done with charter flights if budget allows
+- Namibia is ultimately a self-drive destination but can be done with charter flights if budget allows

 - Varied landscape assures a diverse range of sights and activities